oli4jansen/thimble/README.md

 Put your theme in the theme directory.
 You'll be able to select it from the application.

-It reads data out of a [YAML](http://yaml.org/) file.
+It reads data out of a [YAML](http://yaml.org/) or JSON file.
 If you'd like to render your own custom data, take a look at `data/demo.yml` for reference.
-Create a new YAML document in the data directory, and in `theme.php`, set the variable `$DATA` to your document's filename.
+Create a new YAML document in the data directory, and select it from the Thimble interface.

+You can also import data from a Tumblr blog via the interface.
+Use the domain of the blog, without http:// or trailing slash.
+This data will be converted to a JSON file.

 ### Caveats